TheSatyamCoder/C-MenuDriven-Calculator/README.md

 2. Run the program and follow on-screen instructions

 ## 🖥️ Author
-Built by Tyler Rake - C/C++ to AI Tools Dev Journey 🚀
+Built by Satyam Yadav - C/C++ to AI Tools Dev Journey 🚀